 “Ofori-Atta Has Been Moved From the Caroline Detention Centre”: Ambassador Smith Discloses

-• According to the Ambassador, Ken Ofori-Atta is expected to appear before a US court on January 20, 2026, in a virtual hearing
+• According to the ambassador, the former minister is expected to appear virtually in a US court hearing on January 20, 2026

-• He stated that he does not know why the hearing would be virtual, but he guessed it was a practice in the US
+• Smith stated that he does not know why the hearing would be held virtually, but assumed this was commonplace in the US

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Ghana’s Ambassador to the United States of America (USA), Victor Emmanuel Smith, has disclosed that the former Finance Minister, Ken Ofori-Atta, has been moved from the Caroline Detention Facility, where he was held.
+Ghana’s Ambassador to the USA, Victor Emmanuel Smith, has disclosed that Ken Ofori-Atta has been moved from the Caroline Detention Facility, where he was held.

-Ken Ofori-Atta was arrested by the US Immigration and Customs Enforcement (ICE) on Monday, January 5, 2026, over immigration status issues.
-He was sent to the Caroline Detention Facility.
+The former Finance Minister was arrested and detained by the US Immigration and Customs Enforcement (ICE) on January 5, 2026, over immigration status issues.

 Ken Ofori-Atta, Former Finance Minister, Caroline Detention Facility, Victor Emmanuel Smith, Ghana Ambassador to US, ICE, Ofori-Atta arrested.

-Ken Ofori-Atta has been moved from the Caroline Detention Centre.
+Ken Ofori-Atta is being transferred from the Caroline Detention Centre, according to Ghana's Ambassador to the USA, Victor Emmanuel Smith.
 Photo credit: Getty Images

 Source: Getty Images